generation-org/jfsjd-final-project/task-7/README.md

     > ```
     > **Expected Result**
     > You should see the schema created with the tables defined on the EER Diagram
+    > Take a screenshot of your schema and the EER Diagram.
+Name the file SchemaEER.jpg and create a folder for
+    > screenshots of the project.
     > ```